What Happens When a Car Runs Out of Oil? (Signs & Repair Costs)

 What’s the first sign my car is low on oil?

-The oil pressure warning light is usually the first clue.
-I saw it on my SUV when I leaked.
-Check your oil level right away if it comes on.
+The oil pressure warning light is usually the first clue — it’s a small oil-can-shaped icon on your dashboard.
+Check your oil level right away if it comes on, and don’t assume it will fix itself.

 Can I drive if my car is low on oil?

 It’s risky.
-Driving with low oil can damage the engine fast.
-I drove a short distance once and regretted it—add oil first or get to a shop.
+Driving with low oil can damage the engine fast, especially at higher speeds or under load.
+Add oil first or get to a shop rather than pushing on.

 How often should I check my car’s oil?

-I check mine every month or before long trips.
+Check it every month or before long trips.
 It’s quick and catches problems early.
-Do it more often if you suspect a leak.
+Check more often if you suspect a leak or notice the level dropping between changes.

 What causes a car to run out of oil?